 - Soil: Use any soil mix.
 These are technically air plants that use their roots for support.

-- Fertilizer: Fertilize very sparingly with a liquid fertilizer in the central cup during growing season.
+- Fertilizer: Fertilize very sparingly with a liquid fertilizer in the central cup during the growing season.

 Neoregelia, like all bromeliads, spreads by producing offsets or plantlets around the base of mature plants.
 After the mature plant has flowered, the mother plant will gradually die back as the pups take over.
 These can be potted into their own pots.

 Mature bromeliads should not be repotted.
-Smaller bromeliads can be potted into small containers until they are established, then moved into 4- or 6-inch pots until they flower.
+Smaller bromeliads can be potted into small containers until they are established, then moved into four- or six-inch pots until they flower.
 Neoregelias are somewhat lower, broader plants than some of the other bromeliads (like Guzmania and Aechmea), so they are less likely to topple over in their new pots.

 By far the most common Neoregelia species seen in garden centers is the Neoregelia carolinae, which grows in larger rosettes of strappy, narrow leaves, often with beautiful variegation.
 As the plant flowers, the center of the cup blushes red, and small flowers emerge.
 Mature plants are usually less than a foot in height and spread up to 20 inches.
 Many other Neoregelia species are available, but these are considerably less common and harder to find.